CTE Engineering Technologies

 Year / 1 credit

 Open doors to understanding electronics and foundations in circuit design.
-Digital electronics is the foundation of all modern electronic devices such as cellular phones, MP3 players, laptop computers, digital cameras, high definition televisions, etc. Students learn the digital circuit design process to create circuits and present solutions that can improve people’s lives.
+Digital electronics is the foundation of all modern electronic devices such as cellular phones, MP3 players, laptop computers, digital cameras, high definition televisions, etc. Students learn the digital circuit design process to create circuits and present solutions for simple problems using combinational and sequential logic mathematics.
 Learn how advancements in foundational electronic components and digital circuit design processes have transformed the world around you.

 This course receives weighted grading of 4.5 on a 4.0 scale.